jermowery/jermowery.github.io/recipes/beans.md

 ## Instructions

 1. Wash the beans, removing any rocks or particularly disfigured beans
-2. Combine beans and water in pressure cooker and pressure cook for 50 minutes (with an Instant Pot use high pressure)
+2. Combine beans and water in pressure cooker and pressure cook for 50 minutes
 3. While the beans are cooking, start the seasoning:
      1. Saute the onions until translucent, then add the garlic and saute another minute
      2. Add the tomatoes and salt and continue sauteing until the mixture has the consistency of a sauce, then set it aside